takinrele66/AKINRELE-MAVEN-COFFEE-SHOP-PROJECT-/README.md

 *Data Source*
  * Dataset is provided by a training class as an  excel file for a Data Analysis Capstone project, which was downloaded and processed

+ **Tools**
+ *microsoft Excel * Utilized for preliminary data correction,cleaning and initial review of the dataset *Sql Server* * Used for indepth analysis to extract meaningful insight 8Power Bi* * Used for visualization and provide detailed interractive reports

 *Deliverables*

 * SQL File containing the queries.